-Anna needs to see two specialists this week: Dr. Smith and Dr. Jones.
-Dr. Smith charges $100 a visit, and Dr. Jones charges $500 a visit.
-If Anna’s insurance requires her to pay a $20 co-pay for specialist visits, how much does she pay out-of-pocket at the appointments?
+Anna needs to see 2 specialists this week.
+Dr. Martinez charges $100 per visit.
+Meanwhile, Dr. Jones charges $500 per visit.
+Anna’s insurance requires her to pay a $20 co-pay to visit a specialist.
+How much will the doctors charge her for the appointments?

 Example #2: Co-insurance

-Martin needs to see two specialists this week: Dr. Andrews and Dr. Adams.
-Dr. Andrews charges $100 a visit, and Dr. Adams charges $500 a visit.
-If Martin’s insurance states he must pay 20% co-insurance for visits, how much does he pay out-of-pocket at the appointments?
+Martin needs to see 2 specialists this week.
+Dr. Andrews charges $100 per visit.
+Meanwhile, Dr. Lee charges $500 per visit.
+Martin’s insurance requires a 20% co-insurance for specialist visits.
+How much will the doctors charge him for the appointments?

 Example #3: Co-insurance and deductibles

-Kathy has a deductible of $2,000 a year, and her co-insurance for a hospital visit is 20%.
+Jasmine has a deductible of $2,000 a year.
+And she has not had any medical expenses yet this year.
+Her co-insurance for a hospital visit is 20%.
 She recently had a surgery that cost $10,000.
-How much does she have to pay out-of-pocket?
+How much will she need to pay?

 STEP ONE.
 Subtract the deductible from the total bill: $10,000 – $2,000 = $8,000.